 A. Off course my cycle… I love to travel with my cycle wherever its possible.

 4. How do you manage to find time for cycling and take care of everything else?

-A. As I am a housewife, it’s little difficult for me to go on ride on daily basis because of my other commitments towards my kids and house chores.
-Still, I try to get time to go on ride on weekends and on vacations.
+A. As I am a housewife, it’s little difficult for me to go on a ride on daily basis because of my other commitments towards my kids and house chores.
+Still, I try to get time to go on a ride on weekends and on vacations.

 5. What’s the favourite part that you love about cycling?

 A. Because of cycling I explored so many new places and met many new cyclist friends.
 Cycling makes me more energetic.

 6.Do you cycle solo or in a group?
 What do you like more?

 A. I like to cycle in a group.
 Its a fun to ride with a group and it is safe too.